sadafAsh/Association/README.md

 1.Composition
 2.Aggregation

 ASSOCIATION:
-      Aggregation is kind of association.It represent the HAS-A relationship between classes.In aggregation,both the objects survive independently.It means if one object destroy it won't affect the other object.For example,Bank and Employee,if we delete Bank employee still exist.In the 'aggregation' package the'Institute' class which has no.of department.'Department' class has no.of students.So we make an institute class which has a reference to list of objects of the department class.That means Institute class is associated with Department class.And Department class also has a reference
+      Aggregation is kind of association.It represent the HAS-A relationship between classes.In aggregation,both the objects survive independently.It means if one object destroy it won't affect the other object.For example,"Bank" and "Employee",if we delete "Bank", "Employee" still exist.In the 'aggregation' package the'Institute' class which has no.of department.'Department' class has no.of students.So we make an institute class which has a reference to list of objects of the department class.That means Institute class is associated with Department class.And Department class also has a reference